Palace of Westminster: Victoria Tower

-At the base of the tower is the Sovereign's Entrance, used by the monarch whenever entering the Palace to open Parliament or for other state occasions.
-The 15 m high archway is richly decorated with sculptures, including statues of Saints George, Andrew and Patrick, as well as of Queen Victoria herself.
-The main body of the Victoria Tower houses the three million documents of the Parliamentary Archives in 8.8 km of steel shelves spread over 12 floors; these include the master copies of all Acts of Parliament since 1497, and important manuscripts such as the original Bill of Rights and the death warrant of King Charles I. At the top of the cast-iron pyramidal roof is a 22 m flagstaff, from which flies the Royal Standard (the monarch's personal flag) when the Sovereign is present in the Palace.
-On all other days the Union Flag flies from the mast.
+At the base of the tower is the Sovereign's Entrance, used by the monarch whenever entering the palace to open Parliament or for other state occasions.
+The 15 m high archway is richly decorated with sculptures, including statues of Saints George, Andrew and Patrick, and Queen Victoria.
+The main body of the tower houses the Parliamentary Archives in 8.8 km of steel shelves spread over 12 floors.
+The archives include the master copies of all Acts of Parliament since 1497 and important manuscripts such as the original Bill of Rights and the death warrant of King Charles I. At the top of the cast-iron pyramidal roof is a 22 m flagstaff, from which flies the Royal Standard (the monarch's personal flag) when the Sovereign is present in the palace.
+On all other days, the Union Flag flies from the mast.